confluentinc/examples/multiregion/docs/multiregion.rst

-At this point in the example, if the brokers in the ``west`` region come back online, the leaders for the  ``multi-region-async`` and ``multi-region-default`` topics will be elected back to a replica in ``west``–that is, replica 1 or 2.
+At this point in the example, if the brokers in the ``west`` region come back online, the leaders for the  ``multi-region-async`` and ``multi-region-default`` topics will automatically be elected back to a replica in ``west``–that is, replica 1 or 2.
-This may be desirable in some circumstances, but if you don’t want an automated failback, change the topic placement constraints configuration and replica assignment by completing the following steps:
+This may be desirable in some circumstances, but if you don’t want the leaders to automatically failback to the ``west`` region, change the topic placement constraints configuration and replica assignment by completing the following steps:

 #.
 Change the topic placement constraints configuration and replica assignment
    for ``multi-region-default``, by running the script :devx-examples:`permanent-fallback.sh|multiregion/scripts/permanent-fallback.sh`.
+   This script uses ``kafka-configs`` and ``confluent-rebalancer`` command line tools.

    .. code-block:: bash